Osanna of Cattaro: Life

 In her late teens, Osanna felt a call to live the life of an anchoress.
 Though she was considered very young for such a calling, her spiritual director had her walled up in a cell built near Saint Bartholomew's church in Cattaro.
 It had a window through which Osanna could hear Mass, and another window to which people would occasionally come to ask for prayers or give food.
 Katarina made the customary promises of stability and the door was sealed.

 After an earthquake destroyed her first hermitage, she moved to a cell at Saint Paul's church, and became a Dominican tertiary, taking the name Osanna in memory of Blessed Osanna of Mantua.
-She would follow the Dominican Rule for the last 52 years of her life.
+She would follow the Dominican rule for the last 52 years of her life.
 A group of Dominican sisters took up residence near her, consulting her for guidance, and came to consider her their leader.
 Osanna soon had so many followers that a convent was founded for them.

-In her tiny cell, it is said that Osanna received many visions.
+In her tiny cell, it is said that Osanna had many visions.
 These included the Christ as an infant, the Blessed Virgin Mary, and several saints.
 Once the Devil appeared to her in the form of the Blessed Virgin and told her to modify her penances.
 By obedience to her confessor, Osanna managed to penetrate this disguise and vanquish this enemy.

 A convent of sisters founded at Cattaro regarded her as their foundress because of her prayers, although she never actually saw the place.
-When the city was attacked on August 9, 1539 by Khair ad-Din Barbarossa, and Cattaro was threatened, the citizens of Cattaro ran to her for help.
+When the city was attacked on 9 August 1539 by Khair ad-Din Barbarossa, and Cattaro was threatened, the citizens of Cattaro ran to her for help.
 They credited their deliverance to her prayers and counsel.
 Again, her prayers were credited to saving them from the plague.

 Veneration

 The incorrupt body of Osanna was kept in the Church of St. Paul until 1807, when the French Army converted the church into a warehouse.
 Her body was then brought to the Church of St. Mary.
 The people of Kotor venerated her as a saint.
 In 1905, the process for her beatification began in Kotor and was successfully completed in Rome.
-In 1927, Pope Pius XI approved her cultus, and in 1934, she was formally beatified.
+In 1927, Pope Pius XI approved her cultus, and in 1934, she was beatified.

-Over the course of her life, the people of Kotor came to call her "the trumpet of the Holy Spirit" and the "teacher of mysticism."
+Over the course of her life, the people of Kotor came to call her "the trumpet of the Holy Spirit" and the "teacher of mysticism".
 People from all walks of life came to her for advice, and she interceded particularly for peace in the town and among feuding families.
-Therefore, she was also called "the Virgin Reconciler" and the "Angel of Peace."
+Therefore, she was also called "the virgin reconciler" and the "angel of peace".